Optimizing for both search engines and users is one of the most important things you can do for your content.

 Once you craft your title, check out its overall score with CoSchedule.
-The tool shows an analysis of grammar, readability and a length of your title.
+The tool shows an analysis of grammar, readability, and the length of your title.
 You will also get Google Search Preview and Email Subject Line Preview.

 To hook your audience and increase your CTR, you can use emotional modifiers in your titles, such as “best,” “amazing,” “funny,” “free,” “how to,” “surprising” and so on.

 Creating compelling subtitles will improve your content readability.
 Using subtitles in a hierarchical mode is essential.
-The title of a blog post should contain only one h1 tag on the page and include a target keyword.
-The main sections should contain an h2 tag, and subsections should be h3.
+The title of a blog post should contain only one H1 tag on the page and include a target keyword.
+The main sections should contain an H2 tag, and the subsections should be H3.